dat320-2014/course-info/README.md

 Operating Systems: Principles and Practice, Tom Anderson and Mike Dahlin.
 You do not need the second edition.
 I only have the beta edition still.

-All chapters listed below and Lab exercises 1-7.
+All chapters listed below and Lab exercises 1-7 are syllabus.
+I will notify of any changes that may arise.

 * Chapter 1: All, but in particular the concepts in 1.2.
 * Chapter 2: All except 2.4 and 2.5.
 Sidebar on page 93 give a good summary.